 How is a representative appointed?

 A representative for an adult is appointed by a judge of the Supreme Court of Nova Scotia.
-Before appointing a representative, a judge will hold a hearing to decide if an adult has the capacity to make important decisions for themselves.
+The judge will hold a hearing to decide if the adult has the capacity to make important decisions for themselves.